JuliaAI/MLJIteration.jl/README.md

 [`Patience`](@ref) below).
 A more sophisticated kind of control might dynamically mutate parameters, such as a learning rate, in response to the behaviour of these estimates.
-Some iterative models will enable limited control through hyper-parameter choices (with the options and implementation for doing so varying from model to model), Sometimes it is completely up to the user is to provide control.
+Some iterative models will enable limited "under the hood" control through hyper-parameter choices (with the options and implementation for doing so varying from model to model), Sometimes it is completely up to the user is to provide control.

 In response to this ad hoc state of affairs, MLJ provides a uniform and feature-rich interface for controlling any iterative model that